Explore What We Learn:

 Each week students are given a piece of Maths and Literacy homework, or a piece of Topic homework to be completed over a few weeks.

-Please continue to use Mathletics, Bug Club, Times Table Rockstars and Nessy at home.
+Please use Mathletics, Bug Club, Times Table Rockstars and Nessy at home.

 Students will also be given weekly spellings to learn and are expected to read at least five times a week.